alanlujan91/SequentialEGM/content/paper/4_multinterp.md

 where $\sigma_f^2$ is the signal variance and $l$ is the length-scale parameter.
 This kernel is infinitely differentiable and assumes smooth functions.
 Using GPR to interpolate a function $f$, we can both predict the value of the function at a point $\mathbf{x}_*$ and quantify the uncertainty in the prediction via the posterior variance, which provides useful information about approximation accuracy.

-In [Figure %s](#fig:true_function), we see the function we are trying to approximate along with a sample of data points for which we know the value of the function.
-In practice, the value of the function is unknown and/or expensive to compute, so we must use a limited amount of data to approximate it.
+[Figure %s](#fig:true_function) shows the true function and observed data points.
+In applications, function values are expensive to compute, limiting available data.

 ```{figure} ../../docs/figures/GPR_True_Function.*
 :name: fig:true_function